Generative Feature-driven Image Replay for Continual Learning: Abstract

 \section{Abstract}

 Neural networks are prone to catastrophic forgetting when trained incrementally on different tasks.
-In order to prevent forgetting, most existing methods retain a small subset of previously seen samples, which in turn can be used for joint training with new tasks.
-While this is indeed effective, it may not always be possible to store such samples, e.g., due to data protection regulations.
-In these cases, one can instead employ generative models to create artificial samples or features representing memories from previous tasks.
-Following a similar direction, we propose GenIFeR (Generative Implicit Feature Replay) for class-incremental learning.
-The main idea is to train a generative adversarial network (GAN) to generate images that contain \emph{realistic} features.
-While the generator creates images at full resolution, the discriminator only sees the corresponding features extracted by the continually trained classifier.
-Since the classifier compresses raw images into features that are actually relevant for classification, the GAN can match this target distribution more accurately.
-On the other hand, allowing the generator to create full resolution images has several benefits: In contrast to previous approaches, the feature extractor of the classifier does not have to be frozen.
-In addition, we can employ augmentations on generated images, which not only boosts classification performance, but also mitigates discriminator overfitting during GAN training.
-We empirically show that GenIFeR is superior to both conventional generative image and feature replay.
-In particular, we significantly outperform the state-of-the-art in generative replay for various settings on the CIFAR-100 and CUB-200 datasets.
+Popular incremental learning methods mitigate such forgetting by retaining a subset of previously seen samples and replaying them during the training on subsequent tasks.
+However, this is not always possible, e.g., due to data protection regulations.
+In such restricted scenarios, one can employ generative models to replay either artificial images or hidden features to a classifier.
+In this work, we propose \gls{ours} (\textbf{GEN}erat\textbf{I}ve \textbf{FE}ature-driven image \textbf{R}eplay), where a generative model is trained to replay images that must induce the same hidden features as real samples when they are passed through the classifier.
+Our technique therefore incorporates the benefits of both image and feature replay, i.e.: (1)~unlike conventional image replay, our generative model explicitly learns the distribution of features that are relevant for classification; (2)~in contrast to feature replay, our entire classifier remains trainable; and (3)~we can leverage image-space augmentations, which increase distillation performance while also mitigating overfitting during the training of the generative model.
+We show that \gls{ours} substantially outperforms the previous state of the art for various settings on the CIFAR-100 and CUB-200 datasets.